 If your kids tend to just sleep later on nights where they are up late then 1.
 I’m jealous, and 2. maybe you can totally just roll with the new time.
 Lucky you!
 My kids don’t buy this concept and no matter which way the time change is, we always have a few days of adjustment.
 When we slowly inch closer and closer towards the new time, our kids seem to adjust better and are back to the same schedule within a few nights.
-Thankfully, because lord knows my kids won’t simply wake up an hour later if I just put them to bed an hour later!
+Thankfully, because my kids definitely won’t simply wake up an hour later if I just put them to bed an hour later!

 If you’re like me and love trying out a good baby/kid product, here are a few other things that might help with the transition:

 Make it dark: We love our Gro Anywhere Blinds by the Gro Company.
 Made of thin black-out material, these “blinds” are amazing for blocking out light.
 We bought these for our previous home when the afternoon sun blared into our daughter’s room like a marching band at nap time and we always use them now since they are amazing at blocking out sun and kids sleep better in the dark.
 They are meant for travel and attach to the window with suction cups, so they can easily be attached temporarily to your windows and adjusted or moved as you see fit.